Bloaspiepken/myrecipes/README.md

 - We'll update our vieuws and controllers based on this

 Admins will have full access - editing other corsogroup's floats, updating corsogroup info, deleting other corsogroups

+Ingredients

+- many-to-many association

+- skip building test-suite

+- building faster

+- still no generators unless necessary

+- has_many :through

+will be present in all floats

+each float will have more then one ingredient - many ingredients

+same ingredient can be used by many floats

+we will start building the back-end of this